 Baud = 921600

-UDP endpoint to the mavlink-router config file (
+network to connect to the Pi.
+Edit the mavlink-router config file

 Mode = eavesdropping

 PortLock = 0

 The most up-to-date instructions for Installing DroneKit on Linux are in the DroneKit-Python documentation.

 a web-based GUI for configuring flight controller telemetry, logging,